 October has come and with it Halloween.
 I have been super busy with books and lagging behind on blog writing.
 My husband and I are trying to change our home a bit as well.
 We want to get new floors since the carpet is worn.
 We also recently gave away our living room furniture, so we are trying to strip away some of the longstanding staples and bring in some new relics.
 This message is about a house with sickness in the walls, the plaster even.
-A sickness that gets soaked into the rafters.
-Our house has to be emptied so Yeshua’s spirit can fill it.
-This house I’m writing to you about sounds like one from Amityville Horror, and HaShem is the one who has plagued it with a taint.
+It’s a sickness that gets soaked into the rafters.
+Our temples have to be emptied so Yeshua’s spirit can fill it.
+This house I’m writing to you about sounds like one from Amityville Horror, and the Father is the one which has plagued it with a taint.

 So how would one get this leprosy, and what would it look like?

-When Abba led me to this verse I had no idea what He was trying to say until today.
-There were a couple people in the bible who God struck with leprosy.
+When Abba led me to this verse, I had no idea what He was trying to say until today.
+There were a couple of people in the Bible who HaShem struck with leprosy.

 I want to repeat that last line:

 Not only does the Father hear us, but I think if we were all honest, we would admit we have judged people.
 We have judged people’s hearts.
 Sometimes we think we know them and also their assignments when truthfully we don’t.
 Pride can fill our hearts and cause us to say, “hasn’t He also spoken through us?”

 : Envy and the evil eye.

 “Now the man Moses was very humble, more than any man who was on the face of the earth” (Numbers 12:3 NASB).

 HaShem then calls Aaron, Miriam, and Moses, and He gives them this message.

 “Hear now My words: If there is a prophet among you, I, the LORD, shall make Myself known to him in a vision.
 I shall speak with him in a dream.